Antara Biswas

-Antara Biswas (born 21 November 1982), better known by her stage name Monalisa, is an Indian actress.
-She has done mostly Bhojpuri language films, and has also appeared in Hindi, Bengali, Odia, Tamil, Kannada and Telugu language films.
-She was a contestant of Indian show Bigg Boss 10 in 2016 and is known for portraying Mohana Rathod in Nazar.
-In 2020 to 2021, she had played the main antagonist, Iravati Verma in Namak Issk Ka on Colors TV.
+Antara Biswas (born 21 November), known professionally as Monalisa, is an Indian actress who primarily works in Bhojpuri films and Hindi television.
+She participated as a contestant on Bigg Boss 10 in 2016 and is best known for portraying Mohana Rathod in the supernatural drama Nazar.
+Monalisa is considered as one of the highest paid Bhojpuri actress.

-Biography and early life
+Early life

-Antara Biswas was born to a Bengali Hindu family on 21 November 1982.
+Antara Biswas was born to a Bengali Hindu family on 21 November.
 She adopted the stage name of Monalisa at the behest of her uncle.
 She studied at Julien Day School in Elgin Road, South Kolkata, and graduated from Ashutosh College of the University of Calcutta, earning a BA degree in Sanskrit before starting out a few years ago as a small-time TV actress and model in Odia video albums.

 Career

-She acted in several low-budget films before making her debut in Bollywood with Blackmail, starring Ajay Devgn and Suniel Shetty.
+Monalisa acted in several low-budget films before making her debut in Bollywood with Blackmail, starring Ajay Devgn and Suniel Shetty.
 She then acted in South Indian films before coming to notice through her role in Tauba Tauba opposite Amin Gazi.
 She acted in a Kannada film titled Jackpot.

-In 2010, The Hindu reported that Monalisa (along with Rinku Ghosh) was the most sought after actress in the Bhojpuri film industry.
+Monalisa made her Bhojpuri film debut with Bhole Shankar alongside Mithun Chakraborty and Manoj Tiwari.
+The film was a major commercial success and broke the standing record for biggest opening for a Bhojpuri film.
+She further established herself as a leading actress in Bhojpuri cinema with successful films such as Hum Bahubali, Saat Saheliyan, Devra Bada Satawela and Devra Bhail Deewana among others.

-In February 2022, she participated in Star Plus' Smart Jodi with her husband, Vikrant Singh Rajpoot.
-In December 2022, she portraying Rama in Dangal TV's sitcom Favvara Chowk: Indore Ki Shaan.
+Monalisa's most notable role on television include her playing Mohana Mehta Rathod in Nazar, Iravati Verma in Namak Issk Ka and Yamini Raichand in Bekaboo.
+In 2022, she participated in Smart Jodi with her husband, Vikrant Singh Rajpoot and later played Rama in Favvara Chowk.